 IF YOU ARE APPLYING EARLY ADMISSIONS OR EARLY DECISION...
 PLEASE STOP IN TO SEE YOUR GUIDANCE COUNSELOR RIGHT AWAY.

-BEFORE YOU BEGIN to fill out the applications (paper or online):
+BEFORE YOU BEGIN filling out the applications (paper or online):

 1. Submit your Senior Transcript Information Sheet to the Guidance Secretary at least two weeks before you begin any applications.

-2. Complete the Senior Recommendation Letter Information Sheets and submit it to your counselor.
+2. Complete the Student Recommendation Letter /Interview Sheet and submit it to your counselor.
 You will give one copy of this form to each person you ask to write a recommendation.

-3. Request letters of recommendation (WELL IN ADVANCE OF YOUR DUE DATES, 2 weeks prior is a minimum) from two teachers and/or coach and/or employer.
+3. Request Letters of Recommendation (WELL IN ADVANCE OF YOUR DUE DATES, 2 weeks prior minimum) from two teachers, coach, and/or employer.

-4. Ask your guidance counselor for a recommendation if one is required (one is needed for the Common Application).
+4. Ask your counselor for a recommendation, if one is required (one is needed for the Common Application).

 FILLING OUT PAPER APPLICATIONS: